SocketCluster/socketcluster/socketcluster-protocol.md

 }
 ```

-If no `cid` was specified in the unsubscription event, no unsubscription event response will be sent.
+If no `cid` was specified in the unsubscription event, no unsubscription event response will be sent back.

 ### Kick out